Brief About What does The Future hold for Software Defined Networking (SDN)

 2. Controller:

-Here, the controller helps in translating the requirements which are raised by the SDN application to the datapaths.
+Here, the controller helps in translating the requirements that SDN raises to the datapaths.

 3. Datapath:

-Datapaths are important as they are the one which helps in the movement of the data packets within the network.
+Datapaths are important as they help in the movement of the data packets within the network.

 4. API:

-API, known as the application program interface is the program that helps in providing open communication between the routers present in a network and the controllers.
+API, known as the application program interface, helps provide open communication between the routers present in a network and the controllers.

 Importance of Software Defined Networking (SDN)